 There's a wide range of everyday circumstances in which it's appropriate to wear eye protection, such as DIY or gardening, or some sports, like squash.

 And don't forget about sun protection, as the sun's rays can be damaging.
-To stay protected, only wear sunglasses with a CE mark or that carry British Standard BS EN ISO 12312-1.
+To stay protected, only wear sunglasses with a CE mark or that carry British Standard BS EN ISO 12312-1:2013 Footnote 3.

-These simple guidelines can help you look after your eyes and protect your vision throughout your life, cutting out the causes of preventable sight loss.
+These simple guidelines could help you look after your eyes and protect your vision throughout your life, hopefully cutting out some of the causes of preventable sight loss.